What Is Alcohol Withdrawal?

 Withdrawal symptoms often continue in full force for up to five days of withdrawal.
 After the fifth day, withdrawal symptoms generally begin to subside, although psychological distress may persist.
 In particular, people who undergo alcohol withdrawal may experience anxiety, irritability, depression, and sleeplessness for many weeks.
 In some cases, symptoms may persist for up to 18 months.
-Any withdrawal symptoms that last for more than 2 weeks are considered Post-Acute Withdrawal Symptoms or PAWS.
+Any withdrawal symptoms that last for more than two weeks are considered Post-Acute Withdrawal Symptoms (PAWS).

 Diagnosing Alcohol Withdrawal

 If you suspect that you are experiencing alcohol withdrawal, a doctor can easily diagnose the condition with a physical exam.
-The exam will involve a toxicology screen for alcohol and blood tests.
+The exam may involve a toxicology screening for alcohol and a blood test.
 A doctor will also look for withdrawal symptoms, including signs of delirium tremens.
 Since many people who experience alcohol withdrawal have a history of alcohol abuse, it is important to be honest with your doctor about your alcohol consumption to ensure an accurate diagnosis.

 Treatment for Alcohol Withdrawal